Contact Us

 Milton, Massachusetts

 Evano Asphalt Services is based right here in Milton, MA — this is home.
-We have paved driveways and replaced roofs from East Milton to Milton Hill, Lower Mills to Milton Village, and out toward the Blue Hills Reservation.
-We know the streets, the slopes, and the older homes that make Milton, Milton.
+We have paved driveways, patched potholes, and rebuilt drainage from East Milton to Milton Hill, Lower Mills to Milton Village, and out toward the Blue Hills Reservation.
+We know the streets, the slopes, and the older properties that make Milton, Milton.

 Most of our work happens within a short drive of the shop.
 That means fast estimates, faster response when something needs attention after a storm, and a crew that has done this kind of work on properties like yours, in this town, for over 15 years.